Learning Objectives

 Data Preparation

-Once sequencing is complete, the raw data (usually in FASTQ format) must be processed before any meaningful analysis can be carried out.
-This step, known as data preparation or processing, involves cleaning, organising and structuring the sequencing data so that it can be used to identify the species or taxa present in each sample.
+Once sequencing is complete, the raw FASTQ data must be processed before any meaningful analysis can be carried out.
+This step involves cleaning, organising and structuring the sequencing data so that it can be used to identify the species or taxa present in each sample.

-Unlike wet-lab protocols, the bioinformatics side of amplicon sequencing does not have a one-size-fits-all approach.
-Each dataset has its own particularities, such as different sequencing platforms, primers, read lengths, error profiles and sample types, so a fixed, universal workflow is rarely appropriate.
-Instead, we must carefully select and sometimes adapt the steps in our workflow to match the nature and quality of our data.
+Unlike wet-lab protocols, amplicon sequencing bioinformatics does not have a single universal approach.
+Each dataset has its own particularities including different sequencing platforms, primers, read lengths, error profiles and sample types.
+A fixed pipeline is rarely appropriate for all situations.
+Instead, the steps in the workflow must be carefully selected and sometimes adapted to match the nature and quality of the data.

-It’s tempting to want a 'ready-made' pipeline that can perform all tasks with a single click.
-Although such tools (e.g. QIIME2, USEARCH pipelines and mothur) exist and can be useful, they may not always be the most effective or transparent option.
-If you rely solely on an automated black-box tool, you may miss important issues such as low-quality reads, poor primer trimming or unusual chimera patterns.
-Understanding each step of the workflow provides control and insight, which is particularly important when publishing results or troubleshooting.
+It is tempting to use an automated pipeline that performs all tasks with a single command.
+Tools such as QIIME2, mothur and USEARCH pipelines are powerful and widely used, and they can be the right choice in many situations.
+However, if you rely solely on a pipeline without understanding each step, you may miss important issues such as low-quality reads, poor primer trimming, or unusual chimera patterns.
+Understanding what each step does gives you the control and insight needed to troubleshoot problems and justify your choices when publishing results.

 Hands-on Exercise: Data Processing

-In this practical session, you will take your first steps towards working with real amplicon sequencing data.
-The aim is to explore and inspect raw reads from an environmental sample, and begin processing them.
-You will work directly in the terminal, using basic Linux commands and bioinformatics tools.
+In this practical session, you will take your first steps working with real amplicon sequencing data.
+The aim is to explore and inspect raw reads from an environmental sample and begin processing them.
+You will work directly in the terminal using basic Linux commands and bioinformatics tools.

 Step 1: Get Ready

-We’ll be working on a remote server that hosts the necessary tools and environment.
-Make sure you’re connected to the internet and have a terminal open.
+We will be working on a remote server that hosts the necessary tools and environment.

-# !!!
-Do not forget to replace `guest??` with the username assigned to you.
+# Replace guest?? with the username assigned to you.

 mkdir -p ${HOME}/GDA/AmpSeq